 Having a hard time finding the right tiebacks for your decor?
 Creating DIY curtain tiebacks is easier than you think.

-Try using feathers, old necklaces, scarves or chains, for example, to create awesome tiebacks that reflect your decor and your personality.
+Try using feathers, beads, scarves or chains, for example, to create unique tiebacks that reflect your decor and your personality.

-Hanging curtains can be challenging, but it doesn’t have to be.
-Kwik-Hang’s no-drill, no-damage curtain rod brackets are incredibly easy to install without the use of screws, nails or drills.
-Just position the brackets to your window trim, tap into place with a hammer and that’s it — it doesn’t damage walls or require precise measurements.
+Just position the hardware to your window trim, tap into place with a hammer and that’s it — it doesn’t damage walls or require precise measurements.